 A lot of game developers and engine developers specifically were planning to, or already have, implemented Vulkan rendering support.
 Vulkan is a lower level alternative to OpenGL, from Khronos Group, the same people behind OpenGL.
 Like Direct3D 12 and even Apple’s Metal, Vulkan is designed in a closer to the hardware manner, to better maximize new graphical functionality in modern GPUs.
 Working in Vulkan takes a lot more effort than working in OpenGL or similar higher level APIs, but it is cross platform much the same way as OpenGL was.
 The catch… it doesn’t work on Apple products.
 Ugh.
 Ok, how then is this a solution?
-We there is a product called MoltenVK that enables Vulkan to run on Apple’s Metal.
+There is a product called MoltenVK that enables Vulkan to run on Apple’s Metal.

 Use an Abstraction Layer

 Another option I’m really partial too… letting someone else do all the work!
-There are a handful of low level cross platform graphics APIs that take care of the work for you.
+There is a handful of low level cross platform graphics APIs that take care of the work for you.
 So if you don’t want to use an existing game engine, but also don’t want to deal with rendering intricacies for each platform, this could be a great option.
-Well will discuss available cross platform layers.
+We will discuss available cross platform layers.